hollymorrris/data-analytics-power-bi-report518/README.md

 4. Create a view where the rows are the store types and the columns are the total sales, percentage of total sales and the count of orders
 5. Which product category generated the most profit for the "Wiltshire, UK" region in 2021?

-Uploaded the corresponding number exported results and the SQL queries themselves.
+Uploaded the corresponding files for exported results and the SQL queries themselves.